Get an annual AARP membership for only $9. Offer ends 12/11.

 Hospice

 First, let’s talk about hospice.
-This form of care is for people at any age who face a life shortening illness.
+This form of care is for people at any age who face a terminal illness.
 The expectation is to live up to another six months.
-The focus of hospice care is mostly to provide high quality relief for pain, compassionate nurturing for emotional needs and giving authoritative support for spiritual matters.
+The focus of hospice care is mostly to provide high-quality relief for pain, compassionate nurturing for emotional needs, and authoritative support for spiritual matters.
 Hospice care helps people finish their lives with comfort and dignity.

 The fees for hospice can be covered in full or partly by private insurance plans, Medicaid and/or Medicare.